ariellamorris2-cmd/GEOL0069-ML-Cambridge-LULC-Change/README.md

 ### U-Net (Deep Learning)
-U-Net is a convolutional neural network originally designed for medical image segmentation.
+U-Net is a convolutional neural network originally designed for medical image segmentation (Ronneberger et al., 2015).
 Unlike Random Forest, which classifies each pixel independently, U-Net processes 64×64 pixel patches — learning spatial context from neighbouring pixels.
 This produces smoother, more coherent maps and significantly improves detection of the built-up class.